 This policy, and the operation-specific expectations and eligibility requirements outlined at the links above, are for the sole benefit of the New York Fed, and the stakeholders at whose direction it may act, and will be administered at the New York Fed’s discretion.
 They create no rights, in, to or for any counterparty or prospective counterparty.
+In reviewing any prospective or existing counterparty, the New York Fed will consider whether the entity’s or entity type’s participation in open market operations could affect the Federal Reserve’s ability to implement monetary policy, foster financial stability, ensure bank safety and soundness, and otherwise achieve its policy goals.
 The New York Fed is not obligated to add any specific firm as a counterparty, maintain a specific number of counterparties or add any eligible entities as counterparties.
-The New York Fed is not obligated to transact with any counterparty, and may stop doing so at any time for any reason.
+The New York Fed is not obligated to transact with any counterparty and may stop doing so at any time for any reason.
 Additionally, the New York Fed may terminate a counterparty relationship at any time for any reason.
 In making such decisions, the New York Fed will typically consider whether its expectations are being met, as well as its own business needs.

 1 The FOMC has selected the New York Fed as the Reserve Bank that executes operations for the System Open Market Account.
 This authorization is renewed each January.